-Earthwatch scientist, Dr Dan Bebber, discusses the risks of climate change to business in the October edition of StrategicRISK magazine.
+Earthwatch scientist Dr. Dan Bebber discusses the risks of climate change to business in StrategicRISK Magazine.

 From agricultural production to changes in the weather, most businesses will be exposed to climate change.
 But with its risks clouded by uncertainty, how do they reduce that exposure?

-"It's very hard to establish the risk", says environmental NGO Earthwatch head of climate research Dr Daniel Bebber, who works with HSBC on climate issues.
-"The central issue is uncertainty".
+“It’s very hard to establish the risk,” says Dr. Daniel Bebber, head of climate research of the environmental NGO Earthwatch, who works with HSBC on climate issues.
+“The central issue is uncertainty.”
 But the limits of scientific knowledge are only the beginning of the problem, and our understanding of the risk is further complicated by the difficulties in mapping human response to change.
-Whatever the outcome, there will undoubtedly be opportunities in adaptation.
-"For example, in developing new crop varieties better able to cope with drought and temperature extremes," says Bebber.
-"Or - providing governments and the international community agree on the right legislation - carbon markets, as well as sequestration and alternative technologies."
+Whatever the outcome, there will undoubtedly be opportunities for adaptation.
+“For example, in developing new crop varieties better able to cope with drought and temperature extremes,” says Dr. Bebber.
+“Or providing governments and the international community agree on the right legislation-carbon markets, as well as sequestration and alternative technologies.”